myenglishmood/wp-gdpr-core/readme.txt

 == Changelog ==

+Version 1.5.0 (2018-04-12)
+    - Improve interface in wp-admin
+    - Improve labels and texts
+    - Add data to plugin.json
+    - Add Call To Action buttons to add-on overview
+    - Add Norwegian translation
+    - Add Italian translation

-Version 1.4.4
+Version 1.4.4 (2018-03-30)
     - Fix compatible Jetpack
     - Added translation SV
     - Minor bug fix

-Version 1.4.3
+Version 1.4.3 (2018-03-23)
     - Fix minor bugs

-Version 1.4.2
+Version 1.4.2 (2018-03-16)
     - Fix deprecated warning
     - Fix when request form is embedded on a non-standard page.
 Until now, you got a 404-error when redirecting to the      "Thank you"-page
     - Fix confirmation of processing the delete request shows a short reference to what happened to the data
     - Enhancement add table header "request language"

-Version 1.4.1
+Version 1.4.1 (2018-03-15)
     - Make checkbox compatible with jetpack

-Version 1.4.0
+Version 1.4.0 (2018-03-09)
-    - Add DPO email address
+    - Add DPO e-mail address
     - Add dpo setting
     - Option to not show the comments section
     - Add settings feature